manekiswap/manekiswap-contracts/README.md

 # Contracts

-🐈 🧾 Contracts for the maneki protocol
+🧾 for 🐈 maneki protocol

 ## License